sdckey/EnScript-Samples/README.md

 __Q) Can I have a script's source-code?__

 A) It depends on the author - you will have to ask.
-GSI Training EnScripts are not open-source - they took a lot of time to develop.
+OpenText Training EnScripts are not open-source - they took a lot of time to develop.
 That said, you can always email the author if you'd like to know a little more about one particular aspect of a script's operation.
 He/she will probably be happy to send you a code-snippet demonstrating how to accomplish a particular task.

 __Q) Can I write EnScripts without OTF/OTEI?__